Welcome to Indus Pacific Law Office,

 She holds a Master of Laws degree from California Western School of Law and has served as the Assistant Director for the LLM program and was the Primary Designated School Official for SEVIS at the same institution.
 With over a decade of experience in assisting international students, Chinthana has extensive knowledge in the area of Student and Exchange Visitor Program and is well-equipped to provide assistance on matters related to I-20s, EADs, OPT, and CPT.

 She recently worked at the USCIS as an asylum officer.
-Chinthana also served as a pro bono attorney for a non-profit organization and worked in law firms representing clients with family-based Immigration matters before joining Indus Pacific Law Office.
+Chinthana also served as a pro bono attorney for a non-profit organization and worked in law firms representing clients with family-based Immigration matters before joining Indus Pacific Law Office, Law Corporation.

 From Our Clients